VR-addicted/PINBALL-WIZARD-25-GAMEPAD/README.md

 + Ergonomic multi purpose design.
 On your legs, your table, on a docking station and/or on a stand.
 + Adjustable Flipper buttons positions for your needings
 + Mainframe from 50 to 60 cm easy extendable
-+ Button press logger / counter, for statistics or button life cycle logging.
++ Flipper-Button press logger / counter for your statistics or button life cycle logging.

 Optional: